 Delimit multiple keywords with semicolons.
 Keywords are not case sensitive, and keywords cannot contain whitespace.
 For example, keywords "topic;topic-id;topic_id" match the following substrings:

 Suffixes are optional, whether or not any are specified, and whitespace surrounding a suffix is always matched.
 Specify multiple suffixes without separators.
 For example, suffixes ":=" match the following:

 // topic-id =

-Specify also the type of value that should follow an optional suffix.
+Specify also the type of value that should follow the optional suffix.
 If type is number, a link becomes active only if the value begins with a digit, and the value terminates on the first non-digit character.
-For example, the following are all links to topic 1554:
+For example, the following are all links to forums topic 1554:

 // topic: 1554

 // Topic_ID 1554